 The Beirut to Damascus railroad was inaugurated on 3 August 1895 making it the first railroad to operate in the Levant.
 The 147-kilometers line had to overcome numerous obstacles, not least of which was crossing over two mountain ranges.
 However, the railroad would meet its greatest challenge 80 years after its inception, with the onset of Lebanon’s civil war in 1975.
 Within the first year of the war, the trains stopped operating, and, with time, the entire railway fell into total disrepair.

 Almost three decades after the railway’s inaugural trip, the American adventurer and travel writer Harry A. Franck road the train from Damascus to Beirut describing what he saw along the way.
-In The Fringe of the Arab World (1928), where Franck writes about his travels in the Middle East, the American writer paints a picture of the landscape along the Barada river and Ain al Fijeh, the main source of water for Damascus, both of which mark the beginning of the journey.
+In The Fringe of the Moslem World (1928), where Franck writes about his travels in the Middle East, the American writer paints a picture of the landscape along the Barada river and Ain al Fijeh, the main source of water for Damascus, both of which mark the beginning of the journey.
 “At 8:30, Ain Feegee, source of the potable water of Damascus.
 Here it flows into the Barada, main supply of the ancient city, up which we come all this way.
 Mountains on either side; groves of poplars.
 Many passengers left us here; had come up, perhaps, for a good drink.
 Plenty of room from then on; six in our compartment built for ten.”

 From Ain al-Fijeh, the train continued to the town al-Zabadani which sits at 1500 meters above sea level.
 Under the French mandate, the town was turned into a summer resort and continued to serve as a vacation spot catering to Syrian and Arab tourists fleeing the summer heat of the lowlands until the beginning of Syria’s civil war in 2011.